symfony/symfony-docs/cookbook/logging/monolog_email.rst

     set the ``action_level`` to ``error`` instead of ``critical``.
 See the code above for an example.

-The ``buffered`` handler simply keeps all the messages for a request and then passes them onto the nested handler in one go.
-If you do not use this handler then each message will be emailed separately.
-This is then passed to the ``swift`` handler.
+The ``deduplicated`` handler simply keeps all the messages for a request and then passes them onto the nested handler in one go, but only if the records are unique over a given period of time (60 seconds by default).
+If the records are duplicates they are simply discarded.
+Adding this handler reduces the amount of notifications to a manageable level, specially in critical failure scenarios.
+The messages are then passed to the ``swift`` handler.
 This is the handler that actually deals with emailing you the error.
-The settings for this are straightforward, the to and from addresses and the subject.
+The settings for this are straightforward, the to and from addresses, the formatter, the content type and the subject.

 You can combine these handlers with other handlers so that the errors still get logged on the server as well as the emails being sent: